HyperCon: Image-To-Video Model Transfer for Video-To-Video Translation Tasks: HyperCon

-\textbf{General \methodacro{} framework.} For the frame interpolation step, we use Super SloMo~\cite{Jiang2018} as our wrpgrd function to predict warping grids and weight masks.
-This method is well-suited for our approach since it predicts warping parameters for multiple intermediate time steps, contrasting with kernel-based sampling methods that interpolate one frame (\eg, \cite{Niklaus2017}).
-Since the original authors do not provide a trained model, we use the snapshot from Sun \etal~\cite{Sun2018}\footnote{ \url{https://github.com/MichiganCOG/video-frame-inpainting}}.
-To estimate optical flow in the temporal aggregation step, we use a third-party implementation of PWC-Net~\cite{Sun2017}\footnote{ \url{https://github.com/sniklaus/pytorch-pwc}}.
+For the frame interpolation step, we use Super SloMo~\cite{Jiang2018} as our wrpgrd function to predict warping grids and weight masks.
+This method is well-suited for our approach since it predicts warping parameters for multiple intermediate time steps, contrasting with kernel-based sampling methods that interpolate one frame~\cite{Niklaus2017}.
+To estimate optical flow in the temporal aggregation step, we use a third-party implementation of PWC-Net~\cite{Sun2017}.
+Since HyperCon is agnostic to the specific instantiations of frame interpolation and flow estimation, we have chosen state-of-the-art models to demonstrate the full potential of our overall approach.
+Although we do not fine-tune network weights, we observe good performance regardless and postulate that performance can be further improved by fine-tuning.